freizeitkarte/fzk-utils/elevation/README.md

 create-elevation-data-fix-poly.bash
 -----------------------------------
-Loops through all the found *.poly files in the poly subdirectory and creates the needed elevation pbf files using fix node IDs and fix way IDs.
+Loops through all the found *.poly files in the poly.work subdirectory and creates the needed elevation pbf files using fix node IDs and fix way IDs.
 Is calling create-elevation-data-bg.bash for executing the real work

 create-elevation-data-manual.bash
 ---------------------------------